 Can a lengthy job application process tick jobseekers off?
 Yes.
 Multiple rounds of interviews followed by clearance and administrative procedures can stretch the process over weeks.
 In Singapore, the average is 68 days, according to a study by Randstad.
 The same study revealed that 89% of Singaporeans would reject an offer if the process took over four weeks.
 Now imagine having just interview rounds spanning a month?

 Since making the best hiring decision is the goal for any recruiter, ensuring they lock in the ideal candidate for the role requires rigorous analysis, which can take more than an interview.
-While some organisations in Singapore keep interviews to just one, there are plenty that set out a longer process, often in line with HR policies.
-For instance, candidates can be interviewed by the team lead on the first round, then with the team head and perhaps have the final one with an HR manager involved.
+While some organisations in Singapore keep interviews to just one, there are plenty that set out a long process, often in line with HR policies.
+For instance, candidates can be interviewed by the team lead in the first round, then with the team head and perhaps have the final one with an HR manager involved.
 It could also go vice-versa.

 Why too many interviews can be a problem